 Not only is Texas one of the fastest-growing states in the United States, but it is also the second-largest state by both population and land area.
 Home to a growing population of over 29 million people, the saying “Everything is Bigger in Texas” is an accurate representation.
 Located in the south-central region of the country, Texas borders Mexico and the Gulf of Mexico.

 Nicknamed the “Lone Star State,” Texas is most famously known for its hot weather, flourishing job market, amazing food, and affordable cost of living.
-Some of the best places to live in Texas are also some of the best places to live in the entire country which is part of the reason so many people are moving to Austin or relocating to Dallas.
 If you are thinking about moving to Texas then you have come to the right place.
 This moving guide was created to help show you why moving to Texas is a good idea.
 Outlining its pros and cons, read on to learn more about the 7 Things to Know BEFORE Moving to Texas!